djrich87/football-city-project-two/README.md

 ***

+## Background

+The Football City application was influenced by my passion for NFL football and travel.
+When I was brainstorming ideas for my Unit Two project I reflected on personal interests and hobbies.
+Football came to mind first due to my time playing the sport and years of watching the game.
+Having traveled around the world and all over the United States I wanted to incorporate cities into my concept.
+Thus, I came up with Football City.
+A application that allows NFL fans to register their attendance at NFL games around the country.
+A fun and interactive way to document what teams and cities NFL fans have visited to watch games.

+***

 ## Football City Instructions with Visuals

-### 1. Welcome Screen: Press the Google login button to sign into the application
+### 1. Welcome Screen: Press the Google login button to sign into the application.
 ![Login Screen](/public/README-images/football-city-one.png "Press the Google login button to sign into the application")

-### 2. Welcome Screen: Press the Google login button to sign into the application
+### 2. Welcome Screen: Press the Google login button to sign into the application.
 ![Welcome Screen](/public/README-images/football-city-two.png "Page will show the logged in user after signing into Google")

 ### 3. Add NFL Game/All Games Page: The All Games page will display displaying where the user can add a game to the left of the screen.
 All games listed will be on the right of the screen.